-You can use the increment and decrement (INC/YES and DEC/No) switches to step through the programs.
-Use PARAM 1 to scroll quickly through the programs.
-PARAM 2 changes banks.
-There are eight banks of 128 programs: four banks of user programs (U1 through U4) and four banks of factory programs (F1 through F4).
-The user banks are initially copies of the factory banks.
-You can edit any of the programs, user or factory, but you can only save changes to the user banks.
-The factory banks are read only.
+You can use the increment and decrement (Inc/Yes and Dec/No) switches to step through the programs.
+Use Param 1 to scroll quickly through the programs.
+Param 2 changes banks.
+There are 3 banks of 128 programs.

-To edit a program, just turn any knob.
+If you want to edit a program, just turn any knob.
 The new value will be displayed in the bottom line of the LCD (the top line displays the programmed value for handy reference).

-After turning knobs, just hit PROGRAM so the LCD goes back to the program/bank screen, allowing you to change programs again.
+After turning knobs, just hit Program so the LCD goes back to the program/bank screen, allowing you to change programs again.

-Press and hold PROGRAM briefly to display the Global menu and change higher level parameters such as MIDI channel number, Transpose/Detune, and so on.
-The PARAM 1 knob changes the displayed page and PARAM 2 or increment and decrement change the values.
+Press and hold Program briefly to display the Global menu and change higher level parameters such as MIDI channel number, Transpose/Detune, and so on.
+The Param 1 knob changes the displayed page and Param 2 or increment and decrement change the values.
 These settings are remembered when the synth is turned off.